jsnkan/KS0499-Keyestudio-Mega-2560-Plus-Board/docs/KS0499 Keyestudio Mega 2560 Plus Board.md

 ![](media/ca6bc6e536202f07a53c09201a0996ff.png)

-10. Click the lock to unlock security & privacy preference.
+10. Click the lock to unlock the security & privacy preference.

 ![](media/379caa1889f4a45614b27c9b2b934869.png)